Lecture Notes in Quantum Mechanics

 \sheadC{Definition of the probability matrix}

-The definition of ${\rho}$ in quantum mechanics is based on the trivial observation that and observable $A$ can be written as a linear combination of ${N^2-1}$ independent projectors.
-If we make ${N^2-1}$ independent measurements over a complete set of projectors, then we can predict the result of any other measurement.
+The definition of ${\rho}$ in quantum mechanics is based on the trivial observation that any observable $A$ can be written as a linear combination of ${N^2{-}1}$ independent projectors.
+If we know the associated ${N^2{-}1}$ independent probabilities, or any other set of ${N^2{-}1}$ independent expectation values, then we can predict the result of any other measurement (in the statistical sense).
 The possibility to make a prediction is based on taking the linearity of the expectation value as a postulate.
 The above statement is explained below, but the best is to consider the $N=2$ example that comes later.